 But I am doing other things too.
 Sometimes I’m working on fantasma, the first part of a triptych of vocal consort music for EXAUDI called Canti del carcere, setting Gramsci and Dante, for which I already have the latter two parts.
 Sometimes I am writing music for violin, cello and piano for the Fidelio Trio: five movements with the overall title This is the wind of which the third movement, ‘Mouth’, is now complete.
 But mostly I am writing a lament, Caoineadh, for alto flute, clarinet, piano, violin and cello – it seems that the Pierrot quintet still has things to offer.

-And then I will make a work which assembles field recordings in the way that the makers of Stonehenge assembled stones; like Topophony it will involve improvising musicians too.
-And music for the Pierrot Lunaire quintet, a lament.
+I am also adding more O Antiphons to the series I began in 2004 with ‘Open the Gate’ and picked up again last year with ‘Our Grace’; just finished is ‘In a flame of fire’, a setting of ‘O Adonai’.
+Then I will make a work which assembles field recordings in the way that the makers of Stonehenge assembled stones and adds live musicians too.
+Like Topophony it will also involve improvising, and Open Space in Snape Maltings will host some days of preparatory work on the piece in May 2018.
 Maybe also a piece for the same instrumentalists as L’Histoire du Soldat, and more music for electric guitar quartet.
 Lots to do…